-- Affordable subscription options that can drop to less than a dollar per month for a five-year term limit.
+- Affordable subscription options that can drop to$1.11 a month with a three-year plan.

 - Company based in the Cayman Islands, which means they aren’t obligated to turn over any data due to international intelligence alliances.

 - Included ad blocker and anti-malware in addition to a full suite of VPN features.

 One of the things we really value in a VPN is comfort in knowing that our information is secure, and won’t be turned over to governments or law enforcement.
 FastestVPN is headquartered in the Cayman Islands, which puts it outside of the jurisdiction of far-reaching international intelligence alliances, meaning that we could trust our data was in safe hands.
 But knowing our data is secure is only one part of the VPN picture.
 On this page we’re going to look at the other aspects of FastestVPN—its subscription plans, its features, and some other background information surrounding the company—to see where it stands in the VPN landscape.

 As we mentioned, FastestVPN is based in the Cayman Islands, a British overseas territory best known for its role as a tax haven for corporations and the wealthy elite.1 While the Caymans are notorious for their tax benefits, they also hold standing as an outlier in international intelligence alliances, meaning that no matter what our online activity entails, FastestVPN won’t be compelled to share it with more intrusive government agencies and law enforcement.
 Right off the bat, this fact goes in the plus column.